rcmccartney/TA_code/README.md

 is the last node visited in the tree.
 See the code for a visualization of both the depth of the tree and the order of visiting the nodes under all three forms of DFS.
 Usage:  % python tree_print.py

+Wk14:
+This week we went over quicksort and mergesort as optimal )(N*logN) sorting algorithms.
+In the code, we show a bad merge function for use in a mergesort algorithm.
+The good version of the function is displayed below - convince yourself why the first version will not properly merge two arbitraily sorted lists.
+Usage: % python badMerge.py